 If you have identified a facility list that will serve as the basis of the MFL, you need to clearly document any gaps that exist in this list.
-Gaps can be: (1) missing data (for example, there are no geocodes), (2) incomplete data (for example, a sub-set of facilities such as military hospitals are missing), or (3) data that appear to be erroneous.
-You will likely already have noted these gaps during the course your MFL assessment.
-However, at this point it is important to examine the gaps in data carefully to know exactly what additional information needs to be gathered to supplement the existing data in the facility list, and thereby create a comprehensive MFL.
+Gaps can be: (1) missing data (for example, there are no geographic coordinates), (2) incomplete data (for example, a sub-set of facilities such as military hospitals are missing), or (3) data that appear to be erroneous.
+You are likely to have already noted these gaps during the course your MFL assessment.
+However, it is important to examine the gaps in data carefully to know exactly what additional information needs to be gathered to supplement the existing data in the facility list, thereby creating a comprehensive MFL.

-Next you need to determine where to get the data needed to complete the facility list.
-Generally, there are two options for doing this.
-You can either pull data from another existing facility list, or you can collect data directly from the facilities.
-In some cases you will need to do both.
+The next step is to determine where to obtain the data needed to complete the facility list.
+Generally, there are two options: you can pull data from another facility list, or you can collect data directly from the facilities.
+In some cases, you will need to do both.
 For example, you may find a list that has the necessary data for facilities in one region of the country, but need to collect that data for other regions.

 When choosing whether to pull from other lists or to collect new data, give careful consideration to the level of effort required and the associated costs.
-Pulling from different lists can be more complicated than expected if facility names and unique identifiers don't match.
+Pulling from different lists can be complicated if facility names and unique identifiers do not match.
 If you think the gaps in your list can be addressed using data from other available lists, see Section 2.6 "Harmonize Lists into a Single List."